-(4) Would, in the Director's opinion, avoid the likelihood of jeopardizing the continued existence of the listed species
+(4) Would, in the Director's opinion, avoid the likelihood of jeopardizing the continued existence of the listed species and/or avoid the likelihood of destroying or adversely modifying critical habitat.

 Reasonable and prudent alternatives can vary from slight project modifications to extensive redesign or relocation of the project.
 Costs associated with implementing a reasonable and prudent alternative are similarly variable.